Wataru-Nakata/serPytorch/README.md

 # Installation
 ```
-cd directory_of_this_repository
+cd path_to_this_repository
 pipenv --python 3
 ```

 # Training
 ## download dataset
 You need to download IEMOCAP corpus as training data.
 Labels for each sentences are given in `filelists/iemocap.csv`.
-I have split them in to train/val and saved in `filelists/iemocap_train.csv` `filelists/iemocap_val.csv`
+I have split them into train/val and saved in `filelists/iemocap_train.csv` `filelists/iemocap_val.csv`

 ## run training
 ```